NYC Labor Law Attorneys Explain the Causes of Scaffolding Accidents and Collapses, Including Common Injuries

 Electrocutions on Scaffolding

 Scaffolding is not just dangerous because it can tip over or collapse.
-Most scaffolding have metal framework.
+Most scaffolding has a metal framework.
 This metal framework is a strong conductor of electricity.
 Electrocution is always a risk on a construction site, especially after inclement weather or when other contractors are making concrete cuts or tile cuts with wet saws.
 Many construction sites become tangled messes of weaving electric wires and extension cords.
 This creates a huge risk for individuals on scaffolds to be electrocuted and seriously injured or wrongfully killed.

 Using Improper Materials for Scaffolds